-Their common question is why are diabetics continued to be told to eat what you like, then medicate for it?
+The most common question is why are diabetics continued to be told to eat what they like, then medicate for it?

 "Let food be thy medicine - Hippocrates"